 Liquidity refers to the Company's ability to provide funds at an acceptable cost to meet loan demand and deposit withdrawals, as well as contingency plans to meet unanticipated funding needs or loss of funding sources.
 These objectives can be met from either the asset or liability side of the balance sheet.
 Asset liquidity sources consist of the repayments and maturities of loans, selling of loans, short-term money market investments, maturities of securities and sales of securities from the available-for-sale portfolio.
 These activities are generally summarized as investing activities in the Consolidated Statement of Cash Flows.
-Net cash used by investing activities totaled \$178,724,000 in 2014.
-Net increases in investment and loan balances used \$210,789,000 and \$114,095,000 of cash, respectively.
-The Company acquired \$141,405,000 of cash through the acquisition of North Valley Bancorp on October 3, 2014, and this is classified as an investing source of cash.
+Net cash used by investing activities totaled \$604,310,000 in 2015.
+Net increases in investment and loan balances used \$360,065,000 and \$243,691,000 of cash, respectively.

 Liquidity may also be generated from liabilities through deposit growth and borrowings.
 These activities are included under financing activities in the Consolidated Statement of Cash Flows.
-In 2014, financing activities provide funds totaling \$163,667,000 due to a \$167,984,000 increase in deposit balances, excluding \$801,956,000 of deposits from the North Valley Bancorp acquisition.
-Dividends paid used \$7,807,000 of cash during 2014.
-The Bank also had available correspondent banking lines of credit totaling \$15,000,000 at December 31, 2014.
-In addition, at December 31, 2014, the Company had loans and securities available to pledge towards future borrowings from the Federal Home Loan Bank and the Federal Reserve Bank of up to \$865,466,000 and \$138,545,000, respectively.
-As of December 31, 2014, the Company had \$9,276,000 of other borrowings as described in Note 16 of the consolidated financial statements of the Company and the related notes at Item 8 of this report.
+In 2015, financing activities provide funds totaling \$242,226,000 due to a \$250,843,000 increase in deposit balances.
+Dividends paid used \$11,849,000 of cash during 2015.
+The Bank also had available correspondent banking lines of credit totaling \$15,000,000 at December 31, 2015.
+In addition, at December 31, 2015 the Company had loans and securities available to pledge towards future borrowings from the Federal Home Loan Bank and the Federal Reserve Bank of up to \$1,768,140,000 and \$186,405,000, respectively.
+As of December 31, 2015, the Company had \$12,328,000 of other borrowings as described in Note 16 of the consolidated financial statements of the Company and the related notes at Item 8 of this report.
 While these sources are expected to continue to provide significant amounts of funds in the future, their mix, as well as the possible use of other sources, will depend on future economic and market conditions.
 Liquidity is also provided or used through the results of operating activities.
-In 2014, operating activities provided cash of \$27,417,000.
+In 2015, operating activities provided cash of \$54,817,000.

-The Company's investment securities available for sale plus cash and cash equivalents in excess of reserve requirements totaled \$636,317,000 at December 31, 2014, which was 16.2% of total assets at that time.
-This was down from \$664,656,000 and 24.2% at the end of 2013.
+The Company's investment securities available for sale plus cash and cash equivalents in excess of reserve requirements totaled \$637,686,000 at December 31, 2015, which was 15.1% of total assets at that time.
+This was an increase of \$1,369,000 from \$636,317,000 and decrease from 16.2% of total assets as of December 31, 2014.

-Loan demand during 2015 will be dictated by economic and competitive conditions.
+Loan demand during 2016 will be dictated by economic and competitive conditions.
 The Company aggressively solicits non-interest bearing demand deposits and money market checking deposits, which are the least sensitive to interest rates.
 The growth of deposit balances is subject to heightened competition, the success of the Company's sales efforts, delivery of superior customer service and market conditions.
 The reduction in the federal funds rate and various Federal Reserve interest rate manipulation efforts have resulted in historic low short-term and long-term interest rates, which could impact deposit volumes in the future.
 Depending on economic conditions, interest rate levels, and a variety of other conditions, deposit growth may be used to fund loans, to reduce short-term borrowings or purchase investment securities.
 However, due to concerns such as uncertainty in the general economic environment, competition and political uncertainty, loan demand and levels of customer deposits are not certain.